 Unless there is a living trust in place or assets pass by operation of law, after a person dies, his or her assets typically must go through probate.
-Probate can be a complicated and time-consuming process that few people are prepared for.
+Probate can be a complicated and time-consuming process that few people are prepared for, especially if disputes arise among heirs, beneficiaries, or other interested parties.

-At The Johnson Firm, P.C., our attorneys walk clients through the probate process.
-We understand that the passing of a loved one is difficult.
-Let us take the reins on the probate process while you focus on your own well-being.
+At The Johnson Firm, P.C., our attorneys walk clients through the probate process, including both uncontested and contested probate matters.
+We understand that the passing of a loved one is difficult, and that disputes during probate can add further stress.
+Let us take the reins on the probate process—whether it’s a straightforward administration or a contested case—so you can focus on your own well-being.

 What Is Probate?

 Probate is the legal process of distributing a decedent’s assets.
 In probate, a will is validated and assets and debts are addressed.
-Depending on how thorough the decedent’s estate plan is, probate can be fairly straightforward or quite complicated.
+Depending on how thorough the decedent’s estate plan is, and whether any disputes or challenges arise, probate can be fairly straightforward or quite complicated.

 The 5 Parts Of Probate